CPR saves lives. Take the time to learn the difference between real-world CPR and what you typically see in the movies.

 Some healthcare professionals couldn’t care less about medical TV shows and shrug off the inaccuracies they display.
 Some become genuinely angered and refuse to watch such shows.
 Others find them comical and simply laugh – and they’ll probably laugh even harder at this article purely for the fact that I even gave this topic the time of day.

 I am not going to tell you to stop watching medical dramas.
-In fact, all this writing about them got me in the mood, and I’m about to start catching up on Chicago Fire as we speak.
-All I’m saying it to proceed with caution.
+All I’m saying is to proceed with caution.
 Enjoy the show, but don’t take notes.

 eMedCert offers high-quality online ACLS, PALS, and BLS courses for medical professionals including Emergency Room Nurses.
 To learn more about our certification and recertification courses, visit our website or send us a message.